 The hotel is set amidst Stone Town’s labyrinth of winding alleys, bustling markets, mosques, and famed Zanzibari doors that feature magnificently ornate wooden carvings.
 The town’s attractions are easily accessible by foot from the hotel and include Forodhani Gardens, the Old Fort, the Old Dispensary, the Peace Memorial Museum, the Palace Museum, and the House of Wonders.

 The hotel itself features 67 luxuriously appointed guestrooms and suites that offer understated elegance, with a hint of Indian, brass-studded chests and large bathrooms with standalone tubs plus twin basins and monsoon showers and lemony Laura Tonatto toiletries and Voss water.
-The highlight of the rooms are the spectacular views of dhow harbours and the Indian Ocean.
+The highlight of the rooms are the spectacular views of dhow harbors and the Indian Ocean.

 Other facilities include an 18m oceanfront infinity pool facing the beach, which is pictured above; a fully-equipped fitness center, gift shop, jewelry shop, hair salon, and a range of business, meeting, and event facilities.